nadia-viljoen/localLab/README.md

 ## freightNetworks

 This is the Java package currently being developed and under code review.
-This package contains classes that create a directed networks from an edgelist/lnklist file and then calculates metrics related to the network.
+This package contains classes that create a directed network from an edgelist/lnklist file and then calculates metrics related to the network.

 The following checklist shows the basic metrics that can be calculated and those that I still have to code:
 * [X] Degree centrality (In, Out and Total)